PaayasAkotkar/2024-Apis/README.md

-the motivation behind this repo is to create own mathematics libaraby which involves elementary and some helpful methods
+the motivation behind this repo is to create own mathematics library which involves elementary and some helpful methods